Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 8–9 inches

-The Dachshund was originally created to get into badger holes and dig out the badgers, which is why their bodies are shaped like sausages.
-This breed can have either long or smooth hair, but either variety looks wiry.
+The Dachshund was initially developed to burrow into badger holes and dig out the badgers, which is why their bodies are shaped like sausages.
+Dachshunds can have long or smooth hair, but either variety looks wiry.

 4. Schnauzer